And by Oz, I don’t mean Australia.

 You get the picture.
 These guys apply smarts to their writing like mad and tremendously have an impact.
 That’s what you, me, and the Scarecrow all want!

-Then all we need to do is add our very own insight for a one-of-a-kind, unique perspective.
+Then all we need to do is add our unique insights for a one-of-a-kind perspective.

 TaDa, before you know it, the magic from Glenda’s (the good witch) wand is within reach, ready to twinkle from your pen, and the beautiful Emerald City comes into view.

-On this last note, I’ll share a tweet on my Twitter feed.
+On this last note, I’ll share a very early tweet on my Twitter feed.

 I was new and trying to figure Twitter out at the time.
 And, I remember feeling delighted because a piece of my writing (testing on my feed) scored me the most love (maybe ONLY love) I had on Twitter, at that point.
 Now I’m sharing it with you, too: